hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter12.md

     * $Z(s) = (s-1)$
     * Zeros: 1

+### 1.5 Poles and Invariant Zeros of Discreate MIMO Systems
 For Discreate Time MIMO Linear Systems

 Same definitions for poles and invariant zeros, just $z$ in place of $s$,